 Surely, COVID-19 had the greatest impact on the businesses.
 Therefore, the UX model has to adapt to the new normal at any cost.
 Carmelina Piedra, the Head of UX in Panduit, says that the digital transformation was relentless because of the pandemic.
 It is a recent situation before that companies used to focus on enhancing the in-store experience.
 For instance, Starbucks always focused on modernizing its customer experience.
 In-store kiosks, tablet POS systems, etc., were augmenting the shopping experiences.
 No matter how fascinating the in-store kiosks are, considering the situation at hand they are of no use as customers are unable to visit markets.
 In a situation like this, teleassistance can be the next revolution.
 Telehelp or Teleassistance design patterns and products will eventually evolve and can also bridge back to brick-and-mortar use cases as when the world comes back to normal.

 There isn’t any hesitation in saying that the global health crisis has been one of the catalysts that have accelerated the digital transformation in 2020.
 Moreover, professional designers are reshaping the revolutionary transformation for 2021.
-It is also expected that after the pandemic is over, more opportunities are expected to take birth in the field of UX.
-Without any doubt, the brick-and-mortar model cannot be replaced.
+After the pandemic is over, more opportunities are open to taking jobs in the field of UX.
+Without any doubt, the brick-and-mortar model can't be change.
 However, digitization has paved the way to success and more businesses are now open to embrace it to survive the competition.